Wireless Reader - Remove the reader from the small Pelican case and charge it as soon as possible.

 The best way to accomplish this is to use the Reuse Wireless Sensor(s) option found on the Sensors menu.

-Before Reusing the Sensors, please click on Options, Project Duration, and set the correct logging interval for the loggers, i.e. 15, 30, 60, etc.
+Before reusing the Sensors, please click on Options, Project Duration, and set the correct logging interval for the loggers, i.e., 15, 30, 60, etc.

 Note: If your Thermal Control Plan indicates, for example, every hour, use 60 minutes.